 Difference Between Actuary vs Accountant

 Both Actuary vs Accountant jobs primarily need running numbers, analyzing data, financial reporting, statistical analysis, and research.
-An actuary requires to analyze statistical data and calculate insurance risks and premiums.
-Scenarios might be the probability of an individual making medical claims based on personal health background or the risk of property loss in a given region or rate of early death due to the accident and calculating the premium for the term insurance.
-If one enjoys working with large sets of numbers and information for finding out relations between many different categories, one may consider a career as an actuary.
-Accountants generally work in a larger capacity than actuaries and help firms account internal financial data like client transactions, customer transactions, investments, payroll, and other expenses. unlike actuaries, accountant works in different industries or specific roles; however, accountants are responsible for a department’s or firm’s financial record are correct and complete in the stipulated time.
+An actuary must analyze statistical data and calculate insurance risks and premiums.
+Scenarios might be the probability of an individual making medical claims based on personal health background, the risk of property loss in a given region, or the rate of early death due to the accident and calculating the premium for the term insurance.
+If one enjoys working with large sets of numbers and information to find out relations between many different categories, one may consider a career as an actuary.

 - Collect and analyze the required statistical data for further analysis and study.

-- Explain the reports to the shareholders like executives, clients, and government officials.
+- Explain the reports to the shareholders, like executives, clients, and government officials.

 Types of Actuaries